Note

 Go to the end to download the full example code

-Monarch Actor API: Ping Pong Example#
+Monarch Actor API: Ping Pong#

 This example demonstrates the basics of Monarch’s Actor/endpoint API, which provides a generic interface for distributed computing.
 We’ll cover: